anshuman-nanda/resume-intelligence/README.md

 ## ✨ Features

-> 📝 **Note**: Resume Intelligence is in early development.
+> 📝 **Note**: ResumeMatch is in early development.
 Features below represent our roadmap and vision for the project.

 ### 🎯 Planned Core Capabilities